jongacnik/gr8-util/readme.md

 ---

 Pass a function to `selector` in order to create selectors other than class selectors.
-Function receives *selectorname* as input and should return a [css selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) as a string.
+Function receives the generated *selector name* as input and should return a [css selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) as a string.

 ```js
 var css = util({